 Unfortunately, the image quality out of the last four versions of these cameras have been rather poor, and it suffers from low light problems because of the slow lens.
 For the price, we would skip it.

 Panasonic has had six generations of the TS line of waterproof and tough cameras, but they are not staying competitive.
 Their last few models have not changed much and have not addressed seal problems, and they do not have the image quality, speed and features of other brands.

-The newest camera in this line is the Lumix TS7, and initial reviews are poor for how expensive it is.
+They also came out with a much more expensive Lumix DC-TS7, but initial reviews would make us stay away from it for the price.
 Its only stand out feature is that it has a tiny rear viewfinder, for taking pictures in bright conditions.
 But they have gone to a 20MP sensor, and the auto focus and shooting speeds are very slow and users report a high percentage of out-of-focus images.

-Note that most of the cameras above are waterproof, but they don't float.
+Note that the cameras above are waterproof, but they don't float.
 Lots of folks have watched them sink to the depths.